 16 as you hold firmly to the word of life.

-When we think twinkle, we think stars.
+When we think of the word twinkle, stars frequently come to mind.
 The light from stars is basically steady and constant, why then do they twinkle?
-It has to do with their great distance from the planet Earth.
-Starlight is interrupted, broken up as it passes through different atmospheric layers before reaching Earth.
+Stars are a great distance from planet Earth.
+As starlight enters the Earth’s atmosphere, it is interrupted.
+Air movement, called turbulence, in different layers of the atmosphere, breaks it up before reaching Earth.
+The starlight becomes slightly bent.
+Some starlight reaches Earth directly while some is redirected slightly.
+To our eyes, this makes the stars seem to twinkle.
 Stars do not twinkle in outer space because there is no atmosphere.

 The fallen world in which we live is a very dark place.
 Paul describes the people of our world as crooked, corrupt, distorted, and twisted (Philippians 2:15).
 Darkness is growing and becoming more pervasive.
 It is as though we are approaching the winter solstice, the day with the longest night of the year.
-But sometimes we dread that the day after the solstice may never come.
+Fear causes some to dread that the day after the solstice may never come.

 Consider for a moment the social and political rancor of our times.
 Gone are courtesy, civility, respect, camaraderie, kindness, and hope.
 Outrage and vows of vengeance have taken their place.
 “This is our politics now: no uplifting rhetoric about ‘hope’ or ‘a shining city on the hill,’ no poetry, no norms, no decency.
 It is grievance, revenge, identity all the way down” (William Falk).

 How can we shine like the stars of the sky in such a dark place?
 We simply feel inadequate.
 We wonder how our little, seemingly insignificant light could ever make a difference.

 But remember stars do not have to try to be stars, they are stars.
 They do not exert effort to try to shine.
 Stars shine because they are stars.